eslindsey/everyplate/spices.md

 Big shout out to [u/letitburn22](https://www.reddit.com/user/letitburn22/) for compiling this initial list [on Reddit](https://www.reddit.com/r/hellofresh/comments/bawnby/hello_fresh_diy_spice_blends/)!

+## Parts

+If the recipe you're looking for only lists "parts," they are specifying the ingredients in terms of each other.
+For example, if the recipe is 3 parts salt, 1 part black pepper, you could make that using 3 tsp of salt and 1 tsp of pepper, or 6 TBSP of salt and 2 TBSP of pepper, or whatever unit is convenient for the amount you are trying to make.

 ## Table of Contents

 * [All American Spice Blend](#all-american-spice-blend)